Denver Weather: Storm Set To Bring Rain And Snow To Colorado On Tuesday

 The front does reach southern Colorado until later in the day on Tuesday and therefore temperatures will stay warmer south of Monument Hills.
 This is why much of the southern part of the state is under another Red Flag Warning from 11 a.m. until 7 p.m. on Tuesday for high fire danger.

 After a chilly start in the metro area Wednesday morning with temperatures near freezing, temperatures will moderate Wednesday afternoon with highs in the lower 60s.
 That’s close to normal for the second week in April.
-Then up and down temperatures will continue through the weekend with nothing extreme on either end of the temperature spectrum.MORE NEWS: COVID In Colorado: Jeffco Public Health Relaxes Mask Mandate For Outdoor Activities
+Then up and down temperatures will continue through the weekend with nothing extreme on either end of the temperature spectrum.MORE NEWS: Sheriff Releases Video Of Samuel Yeager Firing AK-47 At Douglas County Deputy Before He Was Killed